awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

 ## Enabling Enhanced Networking on Linux<a name="enhanced-networking-ena-linux"></a>

-The following procedure provides the general steps for enabling enhanced networking on a Linux distribution other than Amazon Linux AMI or Ubuntu, such as SUSE Linux Enterprise Server, Red Hat Enterprise Linux, or CentOS\.
+The following procedure provides the general steps for enabling enhanced networking on a Linux distribution other than Amazon Linux AMI or Ubuntu, such as SUSE Linux Enterprise Server \(SLES\), Red Hat Enterprise Linux, or CentOS\.
 Before you begin, see [Testing Whether Enhanced Networking Is Enabled](#test-enhanced-networking-ena) to check if your instance is already enabled for enhanced networking\.
 For more information, such as detailed syntax for commands, file locations, or package and tool support, see the specific documentation for your Linux distribution\.

 **To enable enhanced networking on Linux**

 1. <a name="other-linux-enhanced-networking-ena-start-step"></a>Connect to your instance\.

-1. Clone the source code for the `ena` module on your instance from GitHub at [https://github.com/amzn/amzn-drivers](https://github.com/amzn/amzn-drivers)\.
+1. Clone the source code for the `ena` module on your instance from GitHub at [https://github.com/amzn/amzn-drivers](https://github.com/amzn/amzn-drivers)\. \(SUSE SLES 12 SP2 and later include ENA 2\.02 by default, so you are not required to download and compile the ENA driver\.
+For SLES 12 SP2 and later, you should file a request to add the driver version you want to the stock kernel\)\.

    ```
    git clone https://github.com/amzn/amzn-drivers